aliciaxr/Apds-Poe/README.md

 This project utilizes **SonarQube**, **CircleCI**, and **GitHub Actions** to streamline development by automating tests, building the application, and analyzing code quality.
 The main objective is to ensure high code quality standards and an automated workflow for deployment.
+This can be found on the branch : circle-project-setup.

 -------------------------------------------------------------------------------------------------------------------------------------------
 ## Technologies Used